Queensland Day: History

 Detail from Letters Patent establishing the Colony of Queensland.

 Moves towards statehood began with a public meeting in 1851 to consider separation of Queensland from the Colony of New South Wales.
 As the push for separation gained momentum, Queen Victoria was approached to consider establishing a separate colony based at Moreton Bay.
 The Queen gave her approval and signed the Letters Patent on 6 June 1859.
 On the same day an Order-in-Council gave Queensland its own Constitution.
 Queensland became a self-governing colony with its own Governor, a nominated Legislative Council and an elected Legislative Assembly.

-Now 6 June is celebrated by Queenslanders as the day when the new colony of Queensland was established.

 With the word 'Separation' painted on its hull, the ship Clarence sailed into Brisbane on 10 July 1859, to be greeted by a jubilant crowd eagerly awaiting the news of separation.
 Clarence was welcomed with a 14-gun salute, a 'blue light' display and fireworks.

-On 20 July, Queensland was informed that Sir George Bowen would be the State's first Governor.
-Celebrations resumed with fireworks, cannon fires, flag raisings and the sound of gunshots.

 On 10 December 1859, Governor Bowen arrived in Brisbane to a civic reception in the Botanic Gardens.
 He officially marked the historic occasion of Separation by reading a proclamation from the verandah of the Deanery of St. John's Cathedral.